balanced/balanced-docs/api/rev1/api/cards.rst

   :header_class: alert alert-tab-red
   :body_class: alert alert-red

   This method is not recommended for production environments.
-Please use balanced.js for card tokenization.
+Please use balanced.js to create cards.

 .. cssclass:: dl-horizontal dl-params